Updated on April 26, 2023

 I, myself, have gotten sucked into the black hole of the Pinterest panic currently happening in well-meaning Facebook groups.

-It all stemmed from this email from Pinterest several people received after they reached out to the Help desk in June 2020:
+It all stemmed from this email from Pinterest several people received after they reached out to the Help desk back in June 2020:

 Most of us interpreted this email to mean: Repins are now bad.
 Very bad.